irfankhan552/container-networking-ansible/README.md

 cd container-networking-ansible/test/ec2-origin/
 ansible-playbook -i localhost playbook.yml --tags=cluster
 ```
+- If you observe any error, it is likely at the end of the playbook (the task called "cluster | wait_for host" that waits 5 mins for the VMs to start).
+If that fails, it is just because AWS is, on rare occasion, slow to start up and initialize the VMs.
+Wait until all VMs are started and initialized successfully before proceeding (you can check with the EC2 cli or web console).
 - That should have generated cluster.status1 (unless you changed the cluster_job variable in all.yml), an Ansible inventory file.
 Check it out.
 - Later if/when you want to tear down this cluster, then you can run this... and afterward remove the inventory.cluster1 and cluster.status1 files.
 ```